Sierra Club

-The Sierra Club is an environmental organization with chapters in all 50 United States, Washington D.C., and Puerto Rico.
-The club was founded on May 28, 1892, in San Francisco, California, by Scottish-American preservationist John Muir, who became the first president as well as the longest-serving president, at approximately 20 years in this leadership position.
+The Sierra Club is an American environmental organization with chapters in all 50 U.S. states, Washington D.C., and Puerto Rico.
+The club was founded in 1892, in San Francisco, by preservationist John Muir.
+A product of the progressive movement, it was one of the first large-scale environmental preservation organizations in the world.
+It has lobbied for policies to promote sustainable energy and mitigate global warming, as well as opposing the use of coal, hydropower, and nuclear power.
+Its political endorsements generally favor liberal and progressive candidates in elections.

+In addition to political advocacy, the Sierra Club organizes outdoor recreation activities, and has historically been a notable organization for mountaineering and rock climbing in the United States.
+Members of the Sierra Club pioneered the Yosemite Decimal System of climbing, and were responsible for a substantial amount of the early development of climbing.
+Much of this activity occurred in the group's namesake, the Sierra Nevada.
 The Sierra Club operates only in the United States and holds the legal status of 501(c)(4) nonprofit social welfare organization.
 Sierra Club Canada is a separate entity.

-Traditionally associated with the progressive movement, the club was one of the first large-scale environmental preservation organizations in the world, and currently engages in lobbying politicians to promote environmentalist policies.
-Recent focuses of the club include promoting sustainable energy and mitigating global warming, as well as opposition to the use of coal, hydropower and nuclear power.
-The organization takes strong positions on issues that sometimes creates controversy, criticism, or opposition either internally or externally or both.
-The club is known for its political endorsements generally supporting liberal and progressive candidates in elections.

-In addition to political advocacy, the Sierra Club organizes outdoor recreation activities, and has historically been a notable organization for mountaineering and rock climbing in the United States.
-Members of the Sierra Club pioneered the Yosemite Decimal System of climbing, and were responsible for a substantial amount of the early development of climbing.
-Much of this activity occurred in the group's namesake Sierra Nevada.

 Overview

 The Sierra Club's stated mission is "To explore, enjoy, and protect the wild places of the earth; To practice and promote the responsible use of the earth's ecosystems and resources; To educate and enlist humanity to protect and restore the quality of the natural and human environment; and to use all lawful means to carry out these objectives."

-The Sierra Club is governed by a 15-member Board of Directors.
+The Sierra Club is governed by a 15-member board of directors.
 Each year, five directors are elected to three-year terms, and all club members are eligible to vote.
 A president is elected annually by the Board from among its members.
 The executive director runs the day-to-day operations of the group.
-Michael Brune, formerly of Rainforest Action Network, has served as the organization's executive director since 2010.
+Michael Brune, formerly of Rainforest Action Network, served as the organization's executive director from 2010.
 Brune succeeded Carl Pope.
 Pope stepped down amid discontent that the group had strayed from its core principles.

+In January 2023, former NAACP president Ben Jealous became the organization's new executive director, making him the first African American to fulfill the role.
+Jealous's tenure was marked by significant internal strife, including repeated restructures and layoffs that sparked tension with staff, unions, and stakeholders.
+Allegations of unfair labor practices and union-busting were filed against both Jealous and the Sierra Club, contributing to growing discontent within the organization.
+In the spring of 2024, Progressive Workers Union, which represents over 50% of Sierra Club staff, conducted a vote of no confidence in Jealous's leadership.